COVID-19 Announcements by Date

 Special Circumstances for Online-Only Learning

-Students will have the option to take classes entirely online only as an exception.
-The College is finalizing a system for students to apply for exceptional remote learning status through the academic executive committee.
+Students may take classes entirely online only as an exception.
+Students may apply for exceptional remote learning status through the academic executive committee.
 Our primary concern is that students follow a course of study that makes sense for their academic progress.
 Faculty advising and the support of the deans in the Center for Student Life and Advising are critical to ensuring students have a successful and productive semester.
 Online learning in undergraduate education at Bard is a path of last resort.

 If a student gets ill or returns home, they will be able to continue learning remotely.
 We will not penalize students for having to move online.
 Students will still be expected to continue to fully engage in their classes.